mgenware/kangxi-editor/README.md

   //  * `src`: HTML element or a query selector to mount the editor.
   //  * `opt`: Options [see details below] static create(src: string | HTMLElement, opt?: Option): Editor;

-  // Returns the HTML content of the current editor. htmlContent(): string;
-  // Sets the HTML content of the current editor. setHtmlContent(html: string): void;
 }

 // Options